-Waiting period, as follows:
+Waiting period

-- (1) If you are in the employment of the employer on the effective date of plan shown above, you will be eligible for coverage on the later of: - (a) the effective date of plan shown above; and - (b) the first day of the month coincident with or next following 3 months of continuous full-time employment. - (2) If you begin employment with the employer after the effective date of plan shown above, you will be eligible for coverage on the first day of the month coincident with or next following 3 months of continuous full-time employment.
+- (1) If you are in the employment of the employer on the effective date of plan shown above, you will be eligible for coverage on the later of: - (a) the effective date of plan shown above; and - (b) the first day following the date on which you complete 3 months of continuous employment on a full-time or permanent part-time basis. - (2) If you begin employment with the employer after the effective date of plan shown above, there is a waiting period of 3 months of continuous employment on a full-time or permanent part-time basis before you become eligible for coverage.